itzg/mc-monitor/README.md

 Open Telemetry is a vendor-agnostic way to receive, process and export telemetry data.
 In this context, monitoring a Minecraft Server with Open Telemetry requires a running [Open Telemetry Collector](https://opentelemetry.io/docs/collector/) to receive the exported data.
 An example on how to initialize it can be found in [examples/mc-monitor-otel](examples/mc-monitor-otel).

-Once you run the mc-monitor application using the `collect-for-opentelemetry` subcommand, mc-monitor will create the necessary [instrumentation](https://opentelemetry.io/docs/languages/go/instrumentation/#metrics) to export the metrics to the collector through the gRPC protocol.
+Once you run the mc-monitor application using the `collect-otel` subcommand, mc-monitor will create the necessary [instrumentation]
+(https://opentelemetry.io/docs/languages/go/instrumentation/#metrics) to export the metrics to the collector through the gRPC protocol.

 The Collector will receive and process the data, sending the metrics to any of the supported [backends](https://opentelemetry.io/docs/collector/configuration/#exporters).
 In our example, you will find the necessary configurations to export metrics through Prometheus.

-The `collect-for-opentelemetry` sub-command accepts the following arguments, which can also be viewed using `--help`:
+The `collect-otel` sub-command accepts the following arguments, which can also be viewed using `--help`:

 ```
   -servers host:port